 A (re-)introduction to the extensible shell

-The best (if slightly out-of-date) introductions to the shell are the original es paper presented at Usenix 1993 or the es man page, but I'll provide a shorter, incomplete introduction to the shell here, the state of the shell after three decades of existence, and some ideas on what interesting work there still is to be done.
+For those not already familiar with it, the best introductions to es are the original paper presented at Usenix 1993 or the man page, but I’ll provide a shorter, incomplete introduction to the shell here, the state of the shell after its over three decades of existence, and some ideas on what interesting work there still is to be done.

 The current version of es is hosted on the GitHub repository.
-It is written in ANSI C, though a somewhat quirky form due to some extensive preprocessor macro use implementing some of its features.
-It should be portable to any OS which implements a reasonable portion of the POSIX.1-2001 standard.
+It is written in ANSI C, though a somewhat quirky form of C due to some extensive preprocessor macro use to implement some of its features.
+It should successfully build with any ANSI C compiler and it should successfully run on any OS which implements a reasonable portion of the POSIX.1-2001 standard.

 What is es?

-Es is a Unix shell first developed in the early 1990s by Byron Rakitzis and Paul Haahr, based directly on Rakitzis' earlier port of the shell rc from Plan 9 to Unix.
-As the Usenix paper puts it,
+Es is a Unix shell first developed in the early 1990s by Byron Rakitzis and Paul Haahr, based directly on Rakitzis’ earlier port of the shell rc from Plan 9 to Unix.
+To quote the 1993 es Usenix paper:

 [w]hile rc was an experiment in adding modern syntax to Bourne shell semantics, es is an exploration of new semantics combined with rc-influenced syntax: es has lexically scoped variables, first-class functions, and an exception mechanism, which are concepts borrowed from modern programming languages such as Scheme and ML.

-Simple es commands closely resemble other shells, with the typical syntax for things such as pipes, redirections, $variables, wildcards, and backgrounding.
-The redirection syntax particularly resembles rc.
+Simple es commands closely resemble other shells, with familiar syntax for things such as pipes, redirections, $variables, wildcards, and backgrounding.
+These things should be especially familiar for those experienced with rc.

 make -p >[2] /dev/null | grep -o '^[^#].*:'